carblue/acos5/README.md

 Motivation:
 For platform-independent, serious use of a cryptographic token from software like Firefox, Thunderbird, ssh etc., a [PKCS#11](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=pkcs11 "https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=pkcs11") implementing library is required.
 There is none known to me for ACOS5 that is open-source, nothing in this regard downloadable from ACS for free, instead, one has to pay a lot more for a proprietary ACS PKCS#11 library (bundled with some other software) than for a single hardware token.
 The only open-source software downloadable from ACS is [acsccid](https://github.com/acshk/acsccid "https://github.com/acshk/acsccid"), a PC/SC driver for Linux/Mac OS X. PC/SC or WinSCard (Windows) is just the basic layer on which a PKCS#11 library can build upon.
-I never installed acsccid for production use of my CryptoMate64 and CryptoMate Nano, hence the debian/Ubuntu-supplied [ccid](https://ccid.apdu.fr/ "https://ccid.apdu.fr/") seems to be sufficient (if it's new enough to list those cards as supported ones).
+I never installed acsccid for production use of my CryptoMate64 and CryptoMate Nano, hence the debian/Ubuntu-supplied [ccid](https://ccid.apdu.fr/ "https://ccid.apdu.fr/") seems to be sufficient (if it's new enough to list those cards as supported ones: [shouldwork](https://ccid.apdu.fr/ccid/shouldwork.html "https://ccid.apdu.fr/ccid/shouldwork.html")).
 So be careful what You get from ACS when it's called driver.
 Perhaps You get something that is behind the "File Upon Request" barrier.

 [OpenSC](https://github.com/OpenSC/OpenSC/wiki "https://github.com/OpenSC/OpenSC/wiki") supplies i.a. a PKCS#11 implementing open-source library if it get's augmented by a hardware specific driver, which is missing currently for ACOS5 in OpenSC v0.20.0, and the one available in earlier versions was rudimentary/incomplete.